OXY2DEV/markview.nvim/Getting started.md

 It should be `0.10.0` or higher.

-Seconf, You need a `nerd font` installed.
+Secondly, You need a `nerd font` installed.
 If you don't have one just download one from [their website](https://www.nerdfonts.com/font-downloads) or [their Github repo](https://github.com/ryanoasis/nerd-fonts).

 ## Step 1: Installation